wardwouts/pwnbox/README.md

                 pwd > $HOME/.cdj
                 export cdj=$(cat $HOME/.cdj)
         }
+ 1. If neither ctfname is given nor $cdj is set, it takes the last part of the current path as ctfname.
+(So `/home/username/workdir` would become ctfname `workdir`.
+ 2. The `$cdj` directory or current directory will be mounted under `/root/work` in the container upon container creation.
+ 3. To start and/or reattach an existing container simply run the `pwnbox` script again with the same ctf name.
- 1. The container engine can be set to podman by setting the following environment variable:
+ 4. The container engine can be set to podman by setting the following environment variable:
         DOCKER_COMMAND=podman

 ### Limitations
- 1. If you need to edit anything in /proc, you must edit `run.sh` to use the `--privileged` option to `docker` instead of `--security-opt seccomp:unconfined`.
+ 1. If you need to edit anything in /proc, you must edit `pwnbox` to use the `--privileged` option to `docker` instead of `--cap-add=SYS_PTRACE`.
- 1. The container is designed to be isolated so no directories are mounted from the host.
-This allows you to have multiple containers hosting files from different CTFs.

 ### Go forth, and CTF
 •_•)